dheerajshenoy/ViSound/README.md

 ## Introduction

 This is just a standalone library for use in other programs that can make use of `ViSound` capabilities.
 On it's own `ViSound` doesn't do anything.
 You have to use it in some way to get the output and play the audio yourself.

+You can check out [sonify-python](https://github.com/dheerajshenoy/sonify-python) project to learn how to integrate ViSound into your program

 ## Installation